Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 ### c) Navigate to the `Documents` folder.

 Now that we know where our `Documents` folder _is_, we need to go to it!
 In the Finder/File Explorer, we do this simply by clicking on it.
-In the command line, moving to a different folder is called **changing directories**.
+In the command line, moving to a different folder is called "**changing directories**".
 The command for this is actually the same no matter what computer you're using-- `cd` for 'change directory'.

-This command works a little differently than the others we've used so far-- we're telling the computer that we need to change our directory, but which one do we want to go to instead?
+This command works a little differently than the others we've used so far-- we're telling the computer that we need to change our directory, but which one do we want to go *to*?
 We need to tell the computer that too.

 To change directories in the command line, you type `cd <directory-name>`.
 So in this case, that would be `cd Documents`.